USS Robert H. McCard: 1973–1980

 Transferred to Naval Surface Reserve Force (NAVSURFRESFOR), Robert H. McCard shifted its homeport to Tampa, Florida, where it served as a Naval Reserve training ship berthed adjacent to Naval Reserve Center Tampa.
 In this capacity, McCard had a crew of approximately 2/3 active duty Regular Navy and full-time active duty Training and Administration of the Reserve (TAR) officers, chiefs and enlisted sailors, and 1/3 part-time Selected Reserve (SELRES) personnel.
 For the next seven years, McCard would conduct weekday training and upkeep pierside, followed by weekend underway periods in the Gulf of Mexico and annual extended duration training and operational support cruises in the Gulf of Mexico, the Caribbean and the Western Atlantic.

-TCG Kılıçalipaşa (D349)
+TCG Kılıç Ali Paşa (D349)

 Robert H. McCard was decommissioned on 5 June 1980 at Tampa, Florida and transferred to the Republic of Turkey through the Security Assistance Program (SAP) that same day.
-She served with the Turkish Navy as TCG Kılıçalipaşa (D349), named after Kılıç Ali Paşa, an Italian-born grand admiral of the Ottoman Navy (1571–87).
+She served with the Turkish Navy as TCG Kılıç Ali Paşa (D349), named after Kılıç Ali Paşa, an Italian-born grand admiral of the Ottoman Navy (1571–87).
 Removed from service in 1998, the ship was scrapped in 2000 at Aliağa, Turkey.